daniel-furman/daniel-furman-old/blogs/psr_redd_blog.md

 The International Monetary Fund estimated that the fossil fuel industry received $5.3 trillion in government subsidies in 2015 alone.
 These subsidies included indirect and direct “health costs due to air pollution, environmental damage, congestion, and global warming.”
 Wind farms built in alfalfa and corn farms across the world would receive none of these subsidies, subsidies which amount to well over four times the price to implement wide-scaled wind power, as discussed above.

-*Bib*: Paul Hawken.
+**Bib**: Paul Hawken.
 Drawdown, The Most Comprehensive Plan ever proposed to reverse global warming.
 New York, NY: Penguin Books.
 2017

-*Figure 1*: On assignment at the REDD+ site in Borneo.
+**Fig 1:** On assignment at the REDD+ site in Borneo.
 Notice my swinging companion (above).

 <img src="images/redd_blog.png?raw=true"/>